How do I choose a charger for my electric car?

 Although the charger is a functional device first, some people also want it to also look nice – it is attached to your home after all!

 EV chargers come in all sorts of shapes and sizes, ranging from the positively tiny and discreet EO Mini Pro to the Andersen A2 which has sleek lines that even Kevin McCloud would be proud of, and everything in between.

 When choosing a charger to suit you and your home, consider:

 - The style – which types of chargers do you just like the look of?

-We carry out online site surveys before you pay us anything.
+We carry out Online Site Surveys before you pay us anything.
 This means you get an honest quote upfront without any hidden costs on the day of installation.
-To get started, simply select your charger and click “Request A Quote” – a member of our support team will be in touch shortly.
+To get started, simply select your charger and click “Request A Quote”.